 The Social Security Administration, which administers a benefits program called Social Security Disability Insurance, has a definition of disability.
 To qualify, you must have medical or psychological impairment.

 If you have a disability that means you cannot work, you should apply for benefits as soon as possible.
 The SSA is a big bureaucracy.
 Your claim may take a long time to process.
 By getting started early, you are that much closer to getting benefits.

 Medical forms and statements from your doctor.
 The government will want to see records from your doctors and any other medical evidence.
 By submitting accurate and complete records, you improve your chances of getting approved for benefits.

-You can go through the process of applying for Social Security Disability Insurance benefits or Supplemental Security Income (a program for people with little or no income) on your own.
+You can go through the process of applying for Social Security Disability Insurance benefits on your own.
 In about two thirds of cases, the claims are denied.
 Statistics have found that working with a disability attorney increases the chances of securing benefits.
 And you don't have to worry about putting any money up front.
 That's because the disability attorneys at the Law Offices of Joe Bornstein work on a contingency fee basis.
 We only collect a percentage of the back pay if the claim is approved.